 Emily’s latest compositional work Unknown Rivers was recently shown at Vancouver’s Sawdust Collector Series.
 She was invited to attend the Resonant Bodies Residency at Banff Centre for Arts & Creativity in 2018, where her piece Ropesight was premiered.

 Emily’s training spans classical and jazz traditions.
-Most recently, she studied composition with Peter Hannan (Vancouver), Somatic Voicework with Jeannette LoVetri (New York), Functional Voice Training with Dagmar Apel (New York) and vocal improvisation with Sidsel Endresen (Oslo).
-She presently studies composition with Peter Hannan.
+She has studied composition with Peter Hannan (Vancouver), Somatic Voicework with Jeannette LoVetri (New York), Functional Voice Training with Dagmar Apel (New York) and vocal improvisation with Sidsel Endresen (Oslo).

 "Millard's complex sonic world is all her own.
 We are lucky to take part in the trip.
 (9/10)"